ukari/todo/README.md

-  fine                     Finish a task specify by index rollback                 Rollback permanently, can't do this after gc gc                       Collect garbage, which would clean all unused history version                  Print version
+  fine                     Finish a task specify by index rollback                 Rollback permanently, can't do this after gc gc                       Collect garbage, which would clean all unused history init                     Initialize a storage file .todo in the local
+                           directory if not exist
+  version                  Print version
 ```